Gordon Coates: Early political career

-At the outbreak of World War I, Coates attempted to enlist for active service, but the prime minister, William Massey, dissuaded him from doing so by – the Reform Party had only a tenuous majority.
-In November 1916, however, Coates finally gained permission to join up – he served with considerable distinction, winning a Military Cross and bar.
+At the outbreak of World War I, Coates attempted to enlist for active service, but the prime minister, William Massey, dissuaded him from doing so, as the Reform Party had only a tenuous majority.
+In November 1916, however, Coates finally gained permission to join up.
+He served with considerable distinction, winning a Military Cross and bar.
 When he returned to New Zealand, many saw him as a hero, and on 2 September 1919 Massey appointed him to Cabinet as Minister of Justice, Postmaster-General, and Minister of Telegraphs.
 He later became Minister of Public Works and Minister of Railways.
 He also encouraged publicity for rail travel.
 From March 1921, Coates served as Minister of Native Affairs, where his knowledge of Māori proved a useful asset.
 He became a friend of Āpirana Ngata, and worked with him to help address Māori concerns.
 As Minister of Public Works Coates set up the regulatory framework for generation of electricity and reticulation.
 Likewise he initiated several major state hydro power schemes such as the Mangahao Power Station in the Tararua Range near Shannon which was officially opened on 3 November 1924.